MicrosoftDocs/Viva/WorkplaceAnalytics/Use/peer-analysis.md

 ## Select the other group

 As you define this group, bear in mind that it has a maximum size.
 If you upload a .csv file, the group can contain no more than 150 members.
 If you use filters, the group can contain no more than 1000 members.

 ![Identify other group](../images/wpa/use/step2-other-group.png)

-1. In the **Peers** section, identify the members of the other group.
-As with the reference group, you choose the other group; its members need not be on the same team.
+1. In the **Other group** section, identify the members of the other group.
+As with the reference group, you choose the other group; its members need not work together on the same team.
 You can identify them in either of the following two ways:

     * [Upload a .csv file](#upload-a-csv-file).
-For this, you’ll use a file that has been prepared with email addresses.
+For this, you'll use a file that contains the email addresses of the people in the other group.
     * [Use filters](#use-filters).
 To do this, you filter by HR (organizational) attributes.

     > [!Note]